-Figure 7.
-Slope of sea surface height wavenumber spectra in the Atlantic Ocean from observations (Zhou et al., 2015) and five Atlantic simulations.
-The slope is for mesoscale range (70-250 km) and the value is inversed (multiplied by -1).

-observed spectrum slopes are low/flat (in the order of 0.5-1) in the equatorial region, high/steep (in the order of ~5) in the western boundary current, and modestly high (3-4) in the eastern North Atlantic as well as toward the high latitudes (Figure 7a).
-The inclusion of tidal forcing in NEATL-T, NEATL-T-HB, and NEATL-T-HB-HF) leads to a dramatic reduction in the power spectra slopes in the equatorial region (from ~4 to ~1) as well as some flattening in the eastern North Atlantic (Figures 7b-7d, Figure 8d), a pattern that is consistent with the observations (Figure 7a).
+315 in the entire equatorial Atlantic region.
+Here we examine how this modifies the slope of the total SSH wavenumber spectra in comparison to the observations.
+As in Zhou et al. (2015), we compute the slope of SSH spectra within the mesoscale range of 70-250 km in $10 \times 10^{\circ}$ boxes (with a 5° overlap) in the Atlantic Ocean from 20°S to 60°N. Figure 7 displays the slopes for the five experiments as well as the slopes computed from altimetry of Zhou et al. (2015).
+As already stated in the introduction, experiments without tidal forcing (such as NEATL and NEATL-HB) exhibit 320 very little variability meridionally in the power spectra slope (Figures 7e and 7f) while the observed spectrum slopes are low/flat (in the order of 0.5-1) in the equatorial region, high/steep (in the order of \sim 5) in the western boundary current, and modestly high (3-4) in the eastern North Atlantic as well as toward the high latitudes (Figure 7a).
+The inclusion of tidal forcing in NEATL-325 T, NEATL-T-HB, and NEATL-T-HB-HF) leads to a dramatic reduction in the power spectra slopes in the equatorial region (from ~ 4 to ~ 1) as well as some flattening in the eastern North Atlantic (Figures 7b, c, and d, Figure 8d), a pattern that is consistent with the observations (Figures 7a).
 The latter is quantified by computing the difference in power spectra slopes between the observations and NEATL-T-HB-HF (Figure 8a).
-More than 50% of the boxes have a slope difference less than 0.5 and more than 90% of the boxes have a slope difference less than 1.
-Many of the large difference are in the coastal regions and/or marginal seas, where the number of useable altimetry tracks is significantly reduced; the uncertainty of the results for these coastal regions is therefore larger.
-The impact of high-frequency atmospheric forcing (Figure 8b) and high-resolution bathymetry (Figure 8c) on the SSH power spectra slopes is quantified by computing the slope differences between NEATL-T-HB-HF and NEATL-T-HB (Figure 8b) and between NEATL-T-HB and NEATL-T (Figure 8c), respectively.
-The differences in power spectral slopes due to high-frequency atmospheric forcing (Figure 8b) and high-resolution bathymetry (Figure 8c) are relatively small when compared to the impact of internal tides (Figure 8d), which significantly flattens the slopes in the equatorial region; there is however some flattening of the spectral slope in the equatorial region off the Amazon Shelf due to the high-resolution bathymetry (Figure 8c).
+More than 50% of the boxes have a slope 330 difference less than 0.5 and more than 90% of the boxes have a slope difference less than 1.
+Many of the large difference are in the coastal regions and/or marginal seas, where the number of usable altimetry tracks is significantly reduced; the uncertainty of the results for these coastal regions is therefore larger.
+The impact of high-frequency atmospheric forcing (Figure 8b) and highresolution bathymetry (Figure 8c) on the SSH power spectra slopes is quantified by computing the 335 slope differences between NEATL-T-HB-HF and NEATL-T-HB (Figure 8b) and between NEATL-T-HB and NEATL-T (Figure 8c), respectively.
+The differences in power spectral slopes due to high-frequency atmospheric forcing (Figure 8b) and high-resolution bathymetry (Figure 8c) are relatively small when compared to the impact of internal tides (Figure 8d), which significantly flattens the slopes in the equatorial region; there is however some flattening of the spectral slope